 Forensic Risk Alliance shares Consumer Personal Information with its affiliates and subsidiaries.
 Forensic Risk Alliance may disclose Consumer Personal Information without offering an opportunity to opt out, and may be required to disclose the Personal Information, (i) to third-party Processors the company has retained to perform services on its behalf and pursuant to its instructions, (ii) if it is required to do so by law or legal process, or (iii) in response to lawful requests from public authorities, including to meet national security, public interest or law enforcement requirements.
 Forensic Risk Alliance also reserves the right to transfer Personal Information in the event of an audit or if the company sells or transfers all or a portion of its business or assets (including in the event of a merger, acquisition, joint venture, reorganization, dissolution or liquidation).

 If Forensic Risk Alliance holds your Personal Information, under most circumstances you have the right to reasonable access to that data to correct any inaccuracies.
 You can also make a request to update or remove information about you by contacting firstname.lastname@example.org, and Forensic Risk Alliance will make all reasonable and practical efforts to comply with your request, so long as it is consistent with applicable law and professional standards.

-If you are a resident of the EU/EEA, and you have a complaint related to this Policy that cannot be resolved with Forensic Risk Alliance directly, you may report your claim to the EU/EEA Data Protection Authorities located in your jurisdiction.
+If you are a resident of the EU/EEA or Switzerland, and you have a complaint related to this Policy that cannot be resolved with Forensic Risk Alliance directly, you may report your claim to the EU/EEA or Swiss Data Protection Authorities located in your jurisdiction.
 As further explained in the Privacy Shield Principles, a binding arbitration option will also be made available to you in order to address residual complaints not resolved by any other means.